 5. Keep tabs on your rewards

-Checking on your reward progress will make sure you’re getting the most “bang for your buck,” says Croak.
+Checking on your reward progress will make sure you’re getting the most “bang for your buck,” according to Croak.
 He said monitoring is also important if you have limits on the rewards you can earn, as you might want to switch the card you use if you have maxed out your annual cash back on a certain card.

 6. Always pay bills in full and on time

-“Credit cards are notorious for having very high interest rates – anything from 15% to 30%,” says Beckman.
+“Credit cards are notorious for having very high interest rates – anything from 15% to 30%,” said Beckman.
 “If you carry over a balance on your card from month to month, the interest you pay will negate any value you get from the rewards.
 You will be earning anything from 2% to 7% in rewards, but as soon as you carry a balance and accrue interest, you will lose most – if not all – of the value.”

-The most important caveat for maximizing your credit rewards is paying off your balance in full each month.
+The most important caveat for maximizing your credit card rewards is paying off your balance in full each month.